smcgdub/MS4_In_Safe_Hands/README.md

 * 1.3 User stories - The Scope Plane & - The Structure Plane
 * 1.4 Design choices - The Surface Plane
 * 1.5 Wire frames - The Skeleton Plane
+* 1.6 Database Design - The Skeleton Pane

 ### **2. Features** ###
 * 2.1 Homepage